New Brunswick Tories prepare for power after Liberal government falls

 “What binds us together is greater than what drives us apart … We’re all New Brunswickers.”

-Gallant said he wished he had been able to do more to promote unity and bilingualism.
+Gallant said he wished he had done more to promote unity and bilingualism.

 “I will not pretend that we were a perfect government, but we were a good government.”